Cape Town to Zanzibar Tour (Comfort)

 Day 21

 We travel toward the lively city of Lusaka, Zambia’s capital.
-We get our first look at the mighty Victoria Falls when we cross the bridge between Zambia and Zimbabwe.
 You will note that the flora becomes progressively tropical as we journey forth, and the roads become a bit rougher.
 During our journey we experience colourful markets and busy villages and upon arrival we enjoy a prepared meal and are briefed on the days ahead.

 The capital and biggest city of Zambia, Lusaka has two primary spoken languages – English and Nyanja.
 It is situated in the southern region of the central plateau of Zambia at a height of 1300 metres and boasts a population of approximately 1.7 million.
 With one of the most rapidly developing city centres in Africa, Lusaka is situated in a prolific farming region and is Zambia’s administrative, financial and commercial centre.
 It is believed that with proper and effective economic improvements, Lusaka (as well as Zambia as a whole) will advance significantly.
 Lusaka is home to a varied community of foreigners, many of whom work in the aid industry, as well as diplomats, representatives of religious societies and several business people.